The-Fourth-Wall/FW-Education-Website/curriculum.md

 - FW-821 (Cryptography)
   - description:
-    - A comprehensive set of mathematical foundations, practical applications, and the systems of modern cryptography that secure the authenticity and privacy of information.
+    - A comprehensive set of maths, algorithms, practical applications, and the systems of modern cryptography that secure the authenticity and privacy of information.
   - programming:
     - Crystal or C for crypto examples.
   - references: